 This morning, as we were opening gifts, I said to the hub, “Let’s be Episcopalians!”

-My daughter googled the church again because we were wondering whether the minister is a priest or a pastor.
-Apparently priest and minister are both acceptable.
+My daughter googled the church again because we were wondering whether the minister is called a priest or a pastor.
+Apparently both are acceptable.

 The best of all worlds.